AlexanderIbrahim1/pimc-sim/PLAN.md

     - rerun again to see if the equilibration and autocorrelation times are the same if you fix the MC move sizes to their ideal values from the beginning, instead of letting them adjust during the equilibration phase
+  - perform simulations under conditions that:
+    - give OKAY results, at least good enough to know that the project works at all
+      - maybe a reduced number of beads, a smaller potential?
+    - can be performed very quickly, so I don't have to wait several days/weeks for results
+    - can be *analyzed* very quickly (estimators take a lot of time too)